The Subconscious Nature of Indigo

 Explore indigo's unique territory as the threshold between outer and inner sight, and discover how hypnosis can help you access the kind of perception that only emerges when daylight thinking dims.
 Hop in the deep end and learn what this color of intuition and the "third eye" reveals about true clarity and shifting perspectives for clearer seeing.

-Indigo might not exist - it's just dark blue, or almost violet, right?
+You may think indigo doesn’t exist as a distinct color- it's just kind of dark blue, right?
 But Newton insisted it deserved its own place in the spectrum.
-This twilight band, the color where outer sight yields to inner perception, reveals something essential about how inner clarity works: that the clearest seeing often arrives when we stop straining for certainty and allow our perspective to shift inward.
+Indigo is this narrow, in-between twilight band - the color where outer sight yields to inner perception.
+And the subconscious nature of indigo reveals something essential about how inner clarity works: that the clearest seeing often arrives when we stop straining for certainty and allow our perspective to shift inward.

 Many languages historically lacked a separate term for indigo.
 Appearing as a very deep shade of blue, like midnight sky, or blue-violet like an iris - indigo barely exists as a distinct color.
 Many argue it shouldn't be considered a spectral color at all, designating cyan and blue to the spectrum rather than Newton’s blue and indigo.
 Historians note Newton's seven-color spectrum likely reflected his search for cosmic harmony, matching colors with seven musical notes, seven celestial bodies, etc.

-Whether or not you recognize it in the rainbow, indigo is a transitional color that reveals itself every day in the liminal spaces between day and night - and that indigo late dusk sky and/or early dawn sky are precisely the points in time where the whole universe of stars can blink in or out of our visibility and conscious perception, adding to indigo’s shape-shifting persona.
+Whether or not you recognize it in the rainbow, indigo does reveal itself every day in the liminal spaces between day and night.
+The late dusk and early dawn skies are indigo, and those ‘indigo’ times of day are precisely the points when a whole universe of stars can blink in or out of our visibility and conscious perception, adding to this color’s shape-shifting persona.

 We associate indigo with the "third eye," with intuition, and with the kind of sight that happens behind closed eyelids.
-This barely-there color has come to symbolize inner vision itself - a perfect lens for examining how inner clarity emerges when we shift our mode of ‘seeing’ entirely.
+This go-between color has come to symbolize inner vision itself - a perfect lens for examining how inner clarity emerges when we adjust our mode of ‘seeing’.

 Indigo Dissolves Boundaries & Awakens Clear Seeing

-Indigo is ambiguous and exists at the edge of perceptibility.
+Indigo is ambiguous, transitional, elusive, existing at the edge of perceptibility.
 Some say it’s a band between 445-450 nm, while others are more generous with a broader range of 420-450 nm - it has no clear boundaries.
 And we have no distinct "indigo receptor" either.
-The experience of indigo in nature emerges from combined neural signals, not a single, tidy input (it’s the relative activity across S, M, and L cones and the blue-yellow opponent channel, along with mesopic rod input that shapes perception as light levels fall).
+As the color of twilight, our sensory experience of indigo often emerges from combined neural signals, not a single, tidy input (it’s the relative activity across S, M, and L cones and the blue-yellow opponent channel, along with mesopic rod input that shapes perception as light levels fall).
 In other words, indigo is literally a threshold experience, even in the visual system.

 The word comes from the Greek indikon -“from India” where the precious dye was cultivated.
 In early modern Europe, indigo was nicknamed “blue gold” and commanded extraordinary prices.
 Creating it required the patient fermentation of Indigofera tinctoria leaves: green plant matter transformed into deep blue dye liquid.

-Indigo as a color represents transformation, and indigo dyeing is, in and of itself, a richly symbolic transformative process.
-The indigo dye bath itself is the threshold, and when fabric is lifted out of the inky dye, oxygen exposure shifts the cloth from yellow-green to deep indigo before your eyes.
-Repeated for centuries, that moment teaches a durable lesson: that in order for seeing to become clearer and for truths become more visible, you have to cross the threshold into the transformative process of awakening (sometimes again and again).
+Liminal indigo represents transformation, and indigo dyeing, in and of itself, a richly symbolic transformative process.
+The indigo dye bath itself is the threshold, and when fabric is lifted out of the inky liquid, oxygen exposure changes the cloth from yellow-green to deep indigo before your eyes.
+Repeated for centuries, that moment teaches a durable lesson: that in order for seeing to become clearer and for truths to become more visible, you have to cross the threshold and submerge yourself in the transformative process of awakening (sometimes again and again).

-As a bridge between blue and violet, indigo truly represents the threshold of our outer interpretations of reality and the direct experience of reality as it is.
-It’s like a threshold between mind and soul.
+As the threshold between blue and violet, indigo also represents the threshold of our outer interpretations of reality and the direct experience of reality as it is.
+It’s like a threshold between mind and soul, between outer sight and inner vision.
 If blue represents the calm mind and violet our cosmic connection, indigo is the twilight passage and inner experience between those two stages - where thinking yields to deep inner knowing, where individual consciousness clearly recognizes itself as universal awareness.

 Inner Sight, Divine Mystery & Consciousness Across Cultures & Symbol Systems